My name is Valerie Riese. I’m so glad you’re here and I’m pleased to meet you.

 Valerie is a wife, mother, blogger, and breast cancer survivor.
 After suffering years of debilitating anxiety, she learned that victory over anxiety comes only through surrender to Jesus.
-Now Valerie writes to point women to Jesus as co-director of Candidly Christian (as well as our Prayer Team Liaison) and Grace & Truth co-host), and as a freelance devotional writer, proofreader, and editor.
+Now Valerie writes to point women to Jesus.
+Valerie is our Prayer Team Liaison and a freelance devotional writer, proofreader, and editor.
 She lives in Wisconsin with her husband and teenage daughter.
 You can learn more about Valerie at https://www.valerieriese.com.

 Blog | Website| Facebook | Twitter | Pinterest | Instagram | YouTube